jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.022.png" width="100" />

-It's all a little bit open to interpretation, but hopefully by now the meaning of the symbols are getting clearer and you can choose to use them appropriately as you see fit.
+It's open to interpretation, but hopefully the meaning of the symbols are getting clearer and you can choose to use them as you see fit.

 ## Nested Commands

 Nested commands are commands defined within a command.
-They were demonstrated earlier, but the concept may deserve a little more attention.
+They were demonstrated earlier, but this concept may deserve a little more attention.

 They can look like this: